-What to do in Hua Hin for a week?
+What to do in Hua Hin for affordable luxury travel?

 We were arriving from Penang, Malaysia on AirAsia and pre-arranged a car for the drive directly from Don Mueang Airport in Bangkok to Hua Hin.

-As a result, there are far more Thai tourists in Hua Hin compared to other Thai beaches, including our time in Koh Samui.
+As a result, there are far more Thai tourists in Hua Hin compared to other Thai beaches, including our affordable luxury time in Koh Samui.

 Hua Hin is also popular with retirees from Europe.

-After about 5 months in Southeast Asia we came to Hua Hin for a week of relaxation before fast travel from Asia to America to Europe.
+After about 5 months in Southeast Asia we came to Hua Hin for a week of affordable upscale relaxation before fast travel from Asia to America to Europe.

 Our priorities for finding a place to stay for a week in Hua Hin were, in order: location, price, a pool, the beach.